tildetown/rodo/README.md

 racket ~/path/to/rodo.rkt "$@"
 ```

-Note: If you made an executable, remember to change the `rodo.rkt` part above to just `rodo`
+Note: If you made an executable, remember to change the `rodo.rkt` part above to `rodo`

 # Table of Contents